leontoeides/indicium/README.md

 ```

 The `search_keyword` function will return all keys for indexed structs that
-exactly match the single `String` keyword provided by the caller:
+exactly match the single `String` keyword provided by the caller.
+Each resulting
+key can then be used to retrieve the corresponding record from its collection.
+Example usage:

 ```rust
 let indicies: Vec<u32> = search_index.search_keyword(&"Helicopter".to_string());